 * StupidestThingIveEverHeard: However, Krusty is not phased, so he responds with:

 -->'''Krusty:''' No offense, kid, but your mom's a dingbat!

 -->'''Cayman Islands guy''': ''(on phone)'' I'm sorry, but I cannot divulge information about that customer's secret illegal account.

 -->OhCrap!
 I shouldn't have said he was a customer.

 -->OhCrap!
 I shouldn't have said it was a secret.

 -->OhCrap!
 I certainly shouldn't have said it was illegal.

 -->It's too hot today.

-* WouldHurtAChild: Krusty nearly takes Bart up on his offer of a free punch. [[JerkWithAHeartOfGold Then he decides against it and just tells a dejected Bart to go home.]]
+* WouldntHurtAChild: Krusty nearly takes Bart up on his offer of a free punch. [[JerkWithAHeartOfGold Then he decides against it and just tells a dejected Bart to go home.]]

 * YouHaveToBelieveMe: Bart saw a man who resembles Krusty (which he turns out to be right), and tries to convince his family he's alive.